todom67/puppetconf2017ctl/README.md

 7. Push the production branch of the repository from your machine up to your git server
   - `git push origin production`

 Ain't this swell?
-Sure, why not? uhhh huh, yerp,uh nah
+Sure, why not? uhhh huh, yerp,uh na